Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 2. Log

-A middleware that passes requests to the inner (upstream) side while outputting the method and path to stderr.
+A middleware that passes requests through to the inner (upstream) side while printing the method and path to stderr.

-Replace this part with inspection, aggregation, blocking, etc. to create your own guardrail.
+Replace this section with inspection, aggregation, blocking, etc. to create your own guardrails.

 # log/Cargo.toml